How Long Does It Take to Sell a House to a Cash Buyer?

 Ensuring clear title

 First, understand that even if a buyer is purchasing a home in true cash, the sale will still need to go through the title insurance and underwriting process.
-The title process can take anywhere from less than a week to several months – depending on how many issues are found by the title insurance underwriters to be associated with the home.
+The title search process can take anywhere from less than a week to several months – depending on how many issues are found by the title insurance underwriters to be associated with the home.
 The average time frame is 2-3 weeks.
 Buyers like AMI who have excellent relationships with their title companies can often push to get title research done much quicker when needed.

 Things that can slow the process down: